jkalleberg/DV-TrioTrain/docs/getting-started/configuration.md

 # Configuration

 To ensure reproducibility, all configuration steps described below are included in a helper script, `build.sh`.
-However, these configuration steps require some system-specific customization for your HPC cluster.
+However, proper configuration requires some system-specific edits for your HPC cluster.

-You can view a [template script for automatically building TrioTrain on Github.](https://github.com/jkalleberg/DV-TrioTrain/scripts/setup/build.sh)
+You can view a [template `build.sh` script for automatically building TrioTrain on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/131498cd919b0f5c93da648e928d96a7fa06b8bc/scripts/setup/build.sh)

 Each configuration step during the build process uses a separate helper script.
-Examples these can also found on [Github, under the scripts/ directory](https://github.com/jkalleberg/DV-TrioTrain/scripts/setup/).
+Examples these can also found on [Github, under the scripts/ directory](https://github.com/jkalleberg/DV-TrioTrain/tree/131498cd919b0f5c93da648e928d96a7fa06b8bc/scripts).

 ## 1. Begin an interactive session first